GlebSolovev/test-utbot-python/README.md

-# UTBot-Python testing
+# UTBot-Python Testing

-This repository contains the code for testing [UTBot-Python](https://github.com/UnitTestBot/UTBotJava/tree/utbot-python).
+This repository contains the code for testing [UTBot-Python](https://github.com/UnitTestBot/UTBotJava/tree/utbot-python) .
 Unfortunately, it has to be done manually: i.e. run the product on each file / project and check the quality of the result.

+## Test reports

+All test reports are located in the `test-reports` directory, structured by date.
+Inside the respective folder, one can find the file `TESTING_ENVIRONMENT.md` describing the information about the environment and options of UTBot-Python executions.
+The rest of the files contain a report on the test sections corresponding to their names.

 ## Synthetic examples